Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Introduction

-For the purpose of understanding the full breadth of frustrated Ising moments and expanding the experimental discovery of novel quantum materials, the pyrochlore Ising model, notwithstanding its eminence, offers in retrospect limited options.
-As a tetrahedron supports only nearest-neighbor Ising spin-spin couplings, the pyrochlore's network of corner-sharing tetrahedra can only exhibit two phases: either 2-in--2-out spin ice or all-in--all-out (AIAO) order~\cite{bramwellFrustrationIsingtypeSpin1998,moessnerReliefGenerationFrustration1998}.
-In this work, we advance the understanding of frustrated 3D Ising models by focusing on a different lattice---a network of corner-sharing \emph{octahedra}, appropriately dubbed the \emph{octochlore lattice}, depicted in \cref{fig:phase_diagram}(a).
-From a materials perspective, the octochlore geometry is realized by the magnetic-moment-bearing M sites of anti-perovskite (or inverse-perovskite) compounds with chemical formula~\ce{M3AX} ~\cite{PhysRevB.97.060401,szaboFragmentedSpinIce2022,KIRCHNER20031247,niewaMetalRichTernaryPerovskite2019,ALHARBI2024416544,gablerMagneticStructureInverse2008}, and also in a class of magnetic trivalent rare-earth (R) fluoride insulators of chemical formula~\ce{AR3F10}~\cite{chamberlainMagneticOrderingKDy3F102003,chamberlainMagneticOrderingRbGd3F102003,chamberlainMagneticOrderingRareearth2005,chamberlainParamagneticPropertiesCubic2006,youHydrothermalSynthesisMixed2010,McMillenCrystalChemistryFluorides2015,demortierUnusualPlanarAnisotropy2025}.
-We provide a more detailed overview of these materials in the Discussion (\cref{sec:discussion}).
-Among lattices of corner-sharing clusters~\cite{moessnerLowtemperaturePropertiesClassical1998,henleyCoulombPhaseFrustrated2010}, the octochlore lattice is the logical next step ``up'' from the pyrochlore lattice---going from a four-coordinated cluster (tetrahedron) to a six-coordinated one (octahedron).
-This extension naturally provides new quadrupolar (nematic) degrees of freedom, in addition to the monopole (AIAO) and dipole (spin ice) ones.
+In retrospect, despite its prominence, the pyrochlore Ising model offers only limited possibilities for uncovering the full breadth of highly frustrated Ising physics in 3D and empowering the experimental discovery of novel quantum magnetic materials.
+As a tetrahedron supports only nearest-neighbor Ising spin-spin couplings, the pyrochlore's network of corner-sharing tetrahedra can only exhibit two phases: either 2-in--2-out spin ice or all-in/all-out (AIAO) order~\cite{bramwellFrustrationIsingtypeSpin1998,moessnerReliefGenerationFrustration1998}.
+We will demonstrate that the extension to octahedra naturally provides new quadrupolar (nematic) degrees of freedom, in addition to the monopolar (AIAO) and dipolar (spin ice) ones.
 Correspondingly, the octochlore lattice affords an extra tuning parameter in the form of a second-neighbor coupling \emph{within} the elementary frustrated octahedral unit, in contrast to the single energy scale for an individual tetrahedron in the pyrochlore lattice.